Near-Optimal Clustering in Mixture of Markov Chains: DISCUSSIONS

+Intuitively, \citet{kausik2023mixture}'s $\alpha \Delta^2$ accounts for separation from a single ``good'' state; $\Delta_\mW$ aggregates information across all states but in a geometrically suboptimal manner; our $\gD_\pi$ reflects the ``correctly'' aggregated information.
+Moreover, for uniform-like Markov chains where $p_{\max} \asymp \frac{1}{S}$, Proposition~\ref{prop:gaps}(b) implies a factor-$S$ gap between $\gD_\pi$ and the other two gaps.

-Although our optimal clustering error rates depend only on $\gD_\pi$, ensuring the success of $\ell_2$-based spectral clustering in Stage I requires that $H \gtrsim \frac{1}{\gD_\pi \Delta_\mW^2}$.
-Note that \citet{kausik2023mixture}'s algorithm also relies on a similar notion of $\ell_2$-separation, as reflected in their requirement $H \gtrsim \frac{1}{(\alpha \Delta^2)^3}$.
-While our dependence on the separation gap is already clearly better, we make this comparison explicit by proving that the ratio between $\alpha \Delta^2$ and $\Delta_\mW^2$ can be as large as $S$ (see Appendix~\ref{app:gaps2} for details). \begin{proposition} There exists an instance of \textbf{clustering in MMC} such that $\Delta_\mW^2 \asymp S \alpha \Delta^2 \lesssim \frac{\gD_\pi}{S}$. \end{proposition} Intuitively, \citet{kausik2023mixture}'s $\alpha \Delta^2$ accounts for separation from a single ``good'' state, whereas our $\Delta_\mW$ aggregates separation information across all states.
-Also, for uniform-like Markov chains where $p_{\max} \asymp \frac{1}{S}$, an additional gap of $S$ pops up due to Proposition~\ref{prop:gaps}(b).
+Although our optimal clustering error rates depend only on $\gD_\pi$, the success of $\ell_2$-based spectral clustering in Stage I requires $H \gtrsim \frac{1}{\gD_\pi \Delta_\mW^2}$.
+For comparison, \citet{kausik2023mixture} requires $H \gtrsim \frac{1}{(\alpha \Delta^2)^3}$, reflecting a heavier dependence on more suboptimal separability gap.
+To make the contrast between $\Delta_\mW^2$ and $\alpha\Delta^2$ explicit, we construct an instance of MMC -- which may be of independent interest -- where the three gaps exhibit a strict hierarchy in terms of $S$-factor (see Appendix~\ref{app:gaps2} for the proof): \begin{proposition} There exists an instance of \textbf{clustering in MMC} such that $\gD_\pi \asymp S \Delta_\mW^2 \asymp S^2 \alpha \Delta^2$. \end{proposition}

-It remains an interesting question whether the dependence of $H$ on $\Delta_\mW$ is unavoidable or merely an artifact of our current algorithm design, which relies on $\ell_2$-based spectral clustering.
-We believe that because the ``natural'' gap $\gD_\pi$ requires knowledge of the transition kernels—which we do not assume—the use of $\Delta_\mW$ or a similarly weaker proxy is unavoidable.
-Since spectral initialization is a standard Stage I for two-stage procedures~\citep{lu2016gmm,gao2017sbm,yun2016labeled}, we believe our dependency on $\Delta_\mW$ is optimal among $\ell_2$-based methods.
+\paragraph{(4) Computational Scalability.} While our algorithm achieves near-optimal statistical guarantees, it is not currently optimized for computational efficiency.
+Specifically, the SVD step in Stage I (line 1 of Algorithm~\ref{alg:initial-spectral}) requires $\gO(T S^2)$ space and $\gO\big(T S^2 \min(T, S^2)\big)$ time, which poses a scalability bottleneck for large state spaces $S$ or trajectory counts $T$.
+We leave the development of scalable variants to future work; see Appendix~\ref{app:future}\textbf{(1)} for some potential directions.